 If you have ever tried sharing any of the radical things you learn on this site or in my book Know the Future with co-workers or loved ones, then you've already experienced this obstacle on a small scale.
 You know that Christians do not react well to Bible interpretations or teaching different from what their trusted denomination or pastors teach.

 Frankly, it scares them.
 Despite Jesus' teachings being focused on Scripture and right actions, Christianity ended up based on traditions, beliefs, and doctrines.
 Although it is never stated as such, most Christians understand that their salvation is based on right beliefs (orthodoxy).
-In other words, they think they may not be saved if they end up with the wrong or heretical beliefs in their head.
+In other words, they think they may not be saved if they end up with the wrong or heretical beliefs in their heads.
 This leads to unloving responses such as condemnation and judgment against those whose beliefs scare them.

 I have heard the story hundreds of times of how an excited reader shared too much of what they were learning from me with a loved one.
 They experienced shaming, disapproval, warning, and rejection.
 (Because I know this all-too-well I have in my book a warning about curbing your enthusiasm about the book's thrilling insights.)

 For an example, try sharing with a typical Christian that you don't believe in the pretrib rapture because Jesus described the rapture as coming “after the tribulation of those days” (Mt 24:29-31).
 Because this is not the mainstream accepted doctrine, it immediately will set off a typical Christian, conditioned to avoid and fear heresy.
 Even worse is how the post-tribulation rapture doctrine scares them because they frankly do not want to even think about “going through the Great Tribulation.”
 Not to mention the trouble they have with rectifying that reality with a good God?
 It's enough to cause a crisis of faith.
 Having an acquaintance who believes in such a disturbing doctrine brings these issues to mind every time you see or think of the person.
 When threatened or agitated, people tend to not be their nice normal selves.